mmisw/mmiorr-docs/docs/faq.md

 #### I have a vocabulary in OWL format, how do I submit it to the ORR?

+Several ontology formats are accepted by the ORR, including XML serialization for OWL.
-If it is an OWL-formatted ontology file, select the "Upload ontology" button, browse to your local file, upload the ontology to the workspace, choose the hosting option, and complete the metadata details.
-Then, click on "Review and Register" and submit.
+Select the "Upload ontology" button, browse to your local file, upload the ontology to the workspace, choose the hosting option, review the metadata details, and complete the registration.
 For more information, see the sections of the ORR manual on [Registering an Ontology](https://mmisw.org/orrdoc/ontology/upload).

 #### I have a vocabulary in a column-separated text format, how do I submit it to the ORR?